-- (d) Should the parties not agree upon the arbitrator within 10 days of the date of the referral, the General Secretary shall appoint an arbitrator. - (e) If the General Secretary is satisfied that the referral has been properly served the General Secretary must appoint the arbitrator or arbitrators to arbitrate the dispute - (f) The arbitrator may, should it be agreed upon by all the parties to the dispute, attempt to resolve the dispute through conciliation. - (g) The General Secretary must decide the date, time and venue of the arbitration hearing meeting and must notify the parties to the dispute of these details. - (h) The arbitrator appointed to arbitrate in the dispute must determine the procedure to be followed in the arbitration in order to resolve the dispute as fairly and quickly as possible, but must deal with the merits of the dispute with a minimum of legal formalities.
-The procedure must be in accordance with the rules of natural justice. - (i) Subject to clause 16(2)(j), in any arbitration proceedings, a party to the dispute may appear in person and/or be represented only by a legal practitioner, a co-employee or by a member, office bearer or official of that party's trade union or an employee of a national department or a provincial administration. - (j) If the dispute being arbitrated is about the fairness of a dismissal and a party has alleged that the reason for the dismissal relates to the educator's conduct or capacity, the parties, despite subclause 16(2)(i), are not entitled to be represented by a legal practitioner in the arbitration proceedings unless: - (i) the arbitrator and all the other parties consent; or - (ii) the arbitrator concludes that it is unreasonable to expect a party to deal with the dispute without legal representation, after considering: - (aa) the nature of the questions of law raised by the dispute; - (bb) the complexity of the dispute; - (cc) the public interest; and
+- (o) In respect of pre-arbitration pleadings, the onus rests with the parties to address this matter, prior to the date of the already scheduled arbitration of the said dispute. - (p) The arbitrator may, should it be agreed upon by all the parties to the dispute, attempt to resolve the dispute through conciliation. - (q) The arbitrator appointed to arbitrate in the dispute must determine the procedure to be followed in the arbitration in order to resolve the dispute as fairly and quickly as possible, but must deal with the merits of the dispute with a minimum of legal formalities.
+The procedure must be in accordance with the rules of natural justice. - (r) Subject to clause 16(3)(s) below, in these arbitration proceedings, a party to the dispute may appear in person and/or be represented by a legal practitioner or by a member, office bearer or official of that party's trade union.
+In the case of the employer, the employer may be represented by a delegated employee of the employer and/or by a legal practitioner. - (s) If the dispute being arbitrated is about the fairness of a dismissal and a party has alleged that the reason for the dismissal relates to the educator's conduct or capacity, the parties, despite clause 16(3)(r) above, are not entitled to be represented by a legal practitioner in these arbitration proceedings unless: - (i) the arbitrator and all the other parties consent; or - (ii) the arbitrator concludes that it is unreasonable to expect a party to deal with the dispute without legal representation, after considering: